 The church in Stolec was built in the middle of the 13th century.
-In the sixteenth century, the towers were raised and topped with new Renaissance helmets, and in the eighteenth century, the porch and sacristy were added.
+In 1240 a local village voigt was recorded, in 1248 prince Henry III confirmed that when the German law was granted, the peasants from Stolec were obliged to pay tithes from each lan (unit of measure), and in 1251 the church itself was mentioned in the document.
+In the sixteenth century its towers were raised and topped with new Renaissance helmets, and in the eighteenth century, the porch and sacristy were added.
 Unfortunately, most of the windows in the nave were also transformed at that time.
 The temple, although originally Catholic, in the years 1536-1653 and from 1707 until the end of World War II was a Protestant church.
 In the years 1837-1863 a restaurant of building was carried out.
 Unused until 1960, today church is the seat of the parish.

-The church was erected from a rectangular, longitudinal nave and a shorter rectangular chancel.
+The church was built of erratic stones, while its architectural details were made of sandstone.
+It was created from a rectangular, longitudinal nave (15.1 x 9.3 meters) and a shorter, rectangular chancel with two bays (9.3 x 6.9 meters).
 Its characteristic feature are two quadrilateral, lofty towers rising from the eastern part of the nave, just near the contact point of the presbytery.
 It was an unusual solution for church in such a small settlement as Stolec.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.